halfwit/9hkd/README.md

 ## Keys

 ```
 G-f              toggle fullscreen for the current window
 G-enter          start a new window
+G-[0..9]         switch to a specific virtual desktop
+G-shift-[0..9]   move the current window to a specific virtual desktop
 ```